Old Boys' Society

 The QEH Old Boys' Society is an important aspect of the school.
 Education is for life and the friends made at school can remain important influences for pupils well beyond their time at Brandon Hill.

-Membership of the QEH Old Boys' Society is a good way for former pupils to keep in touch with their school friends and the activities of the current pupils.
-Founded in 1869, the Society has never lost sight of its original purpose to provide help to members who have fallen on hard times and to assist in providing scholarships, bursaries and donations to provide a first-class education for boys at QEH.
+Membership of the QEH Old Boys’ Society is a good way for former pupils to keep in touch with their school friends and the activities of the current pupils.
+Originally founded in 1869, the Society has never lost sight of its original purpose to provide help to members who have fallen on hard times and to assist in providing scholarships, bursaries and donations to provide a first-class education for boys at QEH.

 Should you be an OE wishing to find out what has happened to your old school friends, contact the Old Boys’ Society or the Development Office at QEH.